webpack-contrib/postcss-loader/README.md

 ## Integration with postcss-import

-When using [postcss-import](https://github.com/postcss/postcss-import) plugin, you may want to tell webpack about dependencies coming from your `@import` directives.
+When using [postcss-import] plugin, you may want to tell webpack about dependencies coming from your `@import` directives.
 For example: in watch mode, to enable recompile on change.

-Since the function in postcss section is executed with the [webpack loader-context](http://webpack.github.io/docs/loaders.html#loader-context), we can use the postcss-import callback [onImport](https://github.com/postcss/postcss-import#onimport) to tell webpack what files need to be watched.
+Since the function in postcss section is executed with the [webpack loader-context], we can use the postcss-import callback [onImport] to tell webpack what files need to be watched.

 ```js
 var cssimport = require('postcss-import');